gamesbook/protograf/docs/source/core_shapes.rst

 A "shortcut" to setting both fill and stroke to be the same for a shape, is to use the property *fill_stroke* (see Example 2 below).

-If the fill is set to the keyword ``None`` (note the uppercase "N"), the area will have no fill color, and effectively become transparent.
+If the fill is set to the :ref:`keyword <reserved-names-concept>` ``None`` (note the uppercase "N"), the area will have no fill color, and effectively becomes transparent.

-If the stroke is set to the keyword ``None`` (note the uppercase "N"), the line will have no color, and effectively become transparent.
+If the stroke is set to the :ref:`keyword <reserved-names-concept>` ``None`` (note the uppercase "N"), the line will have no color, and effectively becomes transparent.

 Example 1.
 Fill & Stroke
 ++++++++++++++++++++++++